Payday: Judge wins it for Yankees on eve of salary showdown

 Astros starter Framber Valdez steadied himself after a rocky first inning.
 Jose Altuve had three hits and right fielder Kyle Tucker robbed a potential homer in the eighth for Houston, but the Astros fell to 43-26 on a rare down night for the majors’ leading bullpen.

-Héctor Neris pitched a perfect seventh, and Tucker helped Rafael Montero get through the eighth.
-After Judge reached on Bregman’s error at third base, Rizzo smoked what he thought was a two-run homer to right.
-With Rizzo jogging to first, Tucker leaped into the wall and grabbed the line drive for the third out.
+Hector Neris pitched a perfect seventh, and Tucker helped Rafael Montero get through the eighth by leaping at the wall to catch a drive Rizzo thought was a surefire homer.

 Taillon allowed a season-high six runs, interrupting a stellar first half after years of being hampered by health woes.
 Houston had 10 hits in 5 2/3 innings against the right-hander.